Open-Source-Community/LDP-Task/Mint/README.md

 While writing his content, Clem started gaining an understanding of what the community wants from a distro and so he started the Linux mint project in 2006, and it is now one of the most popular distros out there.
 #### Why Mint was made?
-Because there were some problems in the base distro (Ubuntu), Which they either fixed or edited for special needs + they also added some new packages.
+Because the base distro (in this case Ubuntu) had some problems and so the linux mint team aimed to fix these issues in their distro.
+The linux mint team also created this distro to suite better people with needs that ubuntu didn't address.
+Aditionally, the team added some new packages (which is always nice to have).
 #### Problems Like :
 1- Stability, Ubuntu’s frequent major changes are a double-edged sword, tending to push users towards alternatives like Linux Mint.
 2- Lack of stable release schedule, which means that if you’re looking for long-term support or bug fixes, then you'll have to pay extra and wait longer than usual.